jeffreylanters/react-unity-webgl/.github/LEGACY_DOCUMENTATION/WIKI_V7.X.md

 To return a string value you need to call \_malloc to allocate some memory and the writeStringToMemory helper function to write a JavaScript string to it.
 If the string is a return value, then the il2cpp runtime will take care of freeing the memory for you.

 For arrays of primitive types, emscripten provides different ArrayBufferViews into it’s heap for different sizes of integer, unsigned integer or floating point representations of memory: HEAP8, HEAPU8, HEAP16, HEAPU16, HEAP32, HEAPU32, HEAPF32, HEAPF64.
 To access a texture in WebGL, emscripten provides the GL.textures array which maps native texture IDs from Unity to WebGL texture objects.
-WebGL functions can be called on emscripten’s WebGL context, GLctx.
+WebGL functions can be called on emscripten’s WebGL Context, GLctx.

 # Contribution and Development